rdf-elixir/rdf-ex/README.md

 - in-memory data structures for RDF descriptions, RDF graphs and RDF datasets
 - support for RDF vocabularies via Elixir modules for safe, i.e. compile-time checked and concise usage of URIs
 - XML schema datatypes for RDF literals (not yet all supported)
-- sigils for the most common types of nodes, i.e. URIs, literals and blank nodes
+- sigils for the most common types of nodes, i.e. URIs, literals, blank nodes and lists
 - a description DSL resembling Turtle in Elixir
 - foundation for RDF serialization readers and writers
   - implementations for the [N-Triples] and [N-Quads] serialization formats
   - other formats will be available as dedicated separate Hex packages